8bitbuddhist/PixelMaestro/README.md

 2. Run `cmake .`
 3. Navigate to the `bin` folder and run `PixelMaestro_Test`.

-## Companion App

-PixelMaestro has a companion desktop application called PixelMaestro Studio.
-PixelMaestro Studio lets you mix animations in real-time, save and share configurations, control devices over USB, and more.
-[Click here](https://github.com/8bitbuddhist/PixelMaestro-Studio) to learn more about PixelMaestro Studio.

 ## Donate

-If you find this project useful, cool, or just plain interesting, consider [making a donation](https://www.patreon.com/bePatron?c=1348704).
+If you like this project, please consider [making a donation](https://www.patreon.com/bePatron?c=1348704).